Shiivong27/Automated_feature_selection/README.md

 The point where the stepwise regression is not able to further reduce AIC/BIC is chosen as the final model.
 I have used some of the built-in datasets in R such as 'iris' and 'areas' for the demonstration.

+The Shiny application can be found here : https://shiivong27.shinyapps.io/Automated_Regression_and_Variable_Selection/

 R packages used:

 - shiny